-According to the social learning theory, behaviour is shaped through simply observing and imitating (or modeling) the behaviour of others.
-Thus, the modeling effect, the eliciting effect and the inhibitory/disinhibitory effect are discussed, as well as the very important theory and research on self-efficacy.
+well as the very important theory and research on sen-endacy. ob eff ccording to the social learning theory, behaviour is shaped through simply oserving and imitating (or modeling) the behaviour of others.
+Thus, the modeling fect, the eliciting effect and the inhibitory/disinhibitory effect are discussed, as ell as the very important theory and research on self-efficacy. --- ----------- ---